Achievements

 Regulatory Knowledge & Support

-The Regulatory Knowledge & Support program has led to enhancements of clinical research efficiencies through the establishment of institutional agreements, such as the IRB Reciprocity, Intellectual Property (IP), and Data Use agreements.
-The Online Ethics Center includes over 40 ethical dilemmas in scientific research and expert opinions in PDF and podcast formats, and we are exploring additional opportunities for disseminating this unique offering.
+The Regulatory Knowledge & Support (RKS) program has led to enhancements of clinical research efficiencies through the establishment of institutional agreements, such as the IRB Reciprocity, Intellectual Property (IP), and Data Use agreements.
+We have completed 190 Studio consultations for PI’s and teams in all phases of research (from draft proposal to post write-up) to provide regulatory, safety or ethical guidance.
+Georgia CTSA, in collaboration with Winship Cancer Institute has completed 180 free, non-binding ethics consultations nationwide.
+The new AI Regulation Blog features independent dialogue on the ethical, regulatory, and practical implications of fast‑moving AI.
+The Online Ethics Center includes over 40 ethical dilemmas in scientific research and expert opinions in PDF and podcast formats.
+RKS leaders have presented nationally and internationally regarding regulatory ethics, AI, and Pharmaceutical and FDA guidelines in translational research.
+Leaders continue to be available for consultations or presentations.

 Community Engagement